First-Time Marvels: Two Days in Vientiane, Laos

 As evening approached, we dined at Makphet, an award-winning restaurant supporting street children in Laos.
 Our contribution not only offered a delicious meal but also supported meaningful local initiatives.

-Even after dinner, our energy remained high, prompting us to explore the lively street food scene at the night market along the Mekong River in Laos, concluding our day in Vientiane on a delightful note.
+After dinner, our energy remained high, so we decided to explore the lively street food scene at the night market along the Mekong River in Laos.

-The next day, we started our tour, choosing the convenience of a tour agency to explore Vientiane with their assistance.
-Despite we prefer exploring on our own, the time constraint of less than eight hours led us to sign up with a tour agency.
+The next day, we booked a tour agency and went around Vientiane.
+Despite preferring to explore on our own, the time constraint of less than eight hours led us to book a tour with an agency.

-Following a delightful breakfast at Sala Impeng served on the porch of our villa, we boarded our bus.
+Following breakfast at Sala Impeng served on the porch of our villa, we boarded our bus.

 Vientiane, the capital and largest city of Laos, is situated on the Mekong River.